Ten Years of Barbusa: Little Italy’s Sicilian Table That Keeps Drawing Us Back

 Walk into Barbusa on any given evening and the energy is immediate – the room buzzes, the bar is animated, and the smell of house-made pasta tells you exactly where you are.
 The kitchen leans on Sicilian tradition: handcrafted pastas, bold flavors, and the kind of cooking that feels both deeply considered and genuinely comforting.

 The hospitality carries the same warmth.
-This is a family-run operation in the truest sense, and that shows in the way the restaurant feels – not just polished, but personal.
+This is a family-run operation in the truest sense, and that shows in the way the restaurant feels.
+Not just polished, but personal.
 It’s the kind of place where regulars come back year after year, and where first-timers leave already thinking about their next visit.

 Barbusa Modern Sicilian